What does “protection of our bands” entail? It is probably fair to say that, for most amateurs, this “protection” means:

-The short answer is no. Most localised electrical noise is created by the plethora of cheap electrical equipment that has become a part of our everyday lives, such as power transformers for domestic appliances, low power RF devices with poor shielding, (or operating out of band), garage door openers, cordless phones, computer equipment, LED lights, and the infinite list of internet and bluetooth connected devices that permeate modern day life.
+Most localised electrical noise is created by the plethora of cheap electrical equipment that has become a part of our everyday lives, such as power transformers for domestic appliances, low power RF devices with poor shielding, (or operating out of band), garage door openers, cordless phones, computer equipment, LED lights, and the infinite list of internet and bluetooth connected devices that permeate modern day life.

 Given the massive commercial interests, very little is being done in practice to stem the flow of non-compliant electrical equipment flooding our shores.

 This equipment is wreaking havoc on the radio spectrum by raising the general noise floor, particularly in major cities.